blockchainsllc/in3-docs/docs/api-java.md

 `StorageProvider <#class-storageprovider>`_  **val**
 =========================================== =========
 ```

 ##### send

-Send a request.
+Sends a request.

 The request must be a valid json-string with method and params.

  > public `native String` send([`String`](#class-string) request);